 Main Camino Airport

-Santiago de Compostela (SCQ) airport
+Santiago de Compostela (SCQ) Airport

 Fly into Santiago.
-If you land at Santiago de Compostela airport (Santiago-Rosalía de Castro Airport), you can walk the last 100km of any of the Camino routes.
+If you land at Santiago de Compostela airport (Santiago-Rosalía de Castro Airport), you can walk the last 100km of the Camino routes.
 You’re also quite close to the Camino Finisterre, as Santiago is the starting point for this route.
 Flying home from Santiago is also what most pilgrims end up doing, so whether you’re flying direct or connecting through Madrid or Barcelona, you’ll likely visit this airport during your Camino adventure.

 Large International Hubs